lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 Stay in touch!
 If you liked this article:

 - Let me know on [Twitter](https://twitter.com/LittleKope) and share this article with your friends!
 Also, feel free to tweet me any follow up questions or thoughts.
 - Support me on [patreon](https://www.patreon.com/a11ywithlindsey)!
 If you like my work, consider making a $1 monthly pledge.
 You’ll be able to vote on future blog posts if you make a \$5 pledge or higher!
-I also do Ask Me Anything Sessions for all Patrons!
+I also do a monthly Ask Me Anything Session for all Patrons!
 - [Be the first to learn about my posts](https://pages.convertkit.com/4218bd5fb5/68dc4e412a) for more accessibility funsies!

 Cheers!
 Have a great week!